bcgov/enhanced-travel-screening/README.md

 - https://aws.amazon.com/documentdb/
 - https://docs.aws.amazon.com/documentdb/latest/developerguide/what-is.html

 Keep in mind that DocumentDB does not support all MongoDB 3.6 features and APIs.
-Check the link below to explore the differences:
+Check the links below to explore the differences:
 - https://docs.aws.amazon.com/documentdb/latest/developerguide/mongo-apis.html
 - https://docs.aws.amazon.com/documentdb/latest/developerguide/functional-differences.html

-For this project, there are 2 database clusters configured under private subnets inside a custom VPC.
-One to be used for development and staging environments and the other for the production environment.
+For this project, there are 2 database clusters configured under private subnets inside a custom VPC; one to be used for development and staging environments and the other for the production environment.

 For local development, a MongoDB 3.6 container is being used.

 ### Shelling into the Database [Development/Production]

 Because the database clusters are not exposed to the web, we need to create a SSH tunnel to bridge a connection with the database.
 To do that, we need to use a bastion host inside the same VPC but exposed to the web.

 ```bash
 ssh -i "~/.ssh/ets-bastion-host.pem" -L 27017:DOCUMENT_DB_CLUSTER_URL:27017 ec2-user@BASTION_HOST_URL -N